JonathanBeatty/yelp-capstone/README.md

+Yelp Review Sentiment Analysis and Binary Classifcation Project
-This is my capstone project for the Data Science Immersive Course at General Assembly
+  - This is my final Capstone project for the Data Science Immersive course at General Assembly